signal18/replication-manager/README.md

 ## replication-manager [![Build Status](https://travis-ci.org/tanji/replication-manager.svg?branch=develop)](https://travis-ci.org/tanji/replication-manager) [![Stories in Ready](https://badge.waffle.io/tanji/replication-manager.svg?label=ready&title=Ready)](http://waffle.io/tanji/replication-manager) [![Gitter](https://img.shields.io/gitter/room/nwjs/nw.js.svg)](https://gitter.im/replication-manager)

-__replication-manager__ is an high availability solution to manage MariaDB 10.x and MySQL / Percona Server 5.7 GTID replication topologies.
+__replication-manager__ is an high availability solution to manage MariaDB 10.x and MySQL & Percona Server 5.7 GTID replication topologies.

-Product goals are topology detection and topology monitoring, enable on-demand slave to master promotion ==so call switchover==, or electing a new master on failure detection ==so call failover==.
-It can enforces best practices to get at a minimum up to zero loss in most failure cases.
-Multiple clusters management is the foundation to define shard groups and replication-manager can be used to deploy some MariaDB sharding solutions.
+Product goals are topology detection and topology monitoring, enable on-demand slave to master promotion `<so call switchover>`, or electing a new master on failure detection `<so call failover>`.
+It  enforces best practices to get at a minimum up to zero loss in most failure cases.
+Multiple clusters management is foundation to define shard groups and replication-manager can be used to deploy some MariaDB sharding solutions.

 * [Overview](#overview)
 * [Why replication-manager](#why-replication-manager)